plasmadice/my-reads/README.md

 ## How it Works // Getting Started

-Clone this repository, `cd project6-myreads` and `npm install` to get the required depencies.
+Clone this repository, `cd project6-myreads` and `npm install` to get the required dependencies.

 Start the development server with `npm start`